-The work of the independent expert group set up by the Commission, together with the Conference on "Equality in taw between men and women in the European Community" in May 1985, has shown that a number of difficulties exist as regards the interpretation of situations that are sometimes difficult to assess objectively, and that there is an inadequate knowledge of both Community and national legislation.
-This has resulted in a low rate of recourse to the Courts of potential claimants, which is further aggravated by procedural difficulties and costs and by a fear of dismissal, particularly in view of the present economic situation.
+The work of the independent expert group set up by the Commission, together with the Conference on 'Equality in law between men and women in the European Community' held at Louvain-la-Neuve in May 1985, has shown that a number of difficulties exist as regards the interpretation of situations that are sometimes difficult to assess objectively, and that there is an inadequate knowledge of both Community and national legislation.

+This has resulted in a low rate of recourse to the courts of potential claimants, which is further aggravated by procedural difficulties and costs and by a fear of dismissal, particularly in view of the present economic situation.

-A Comparative analysis of this subject demonstrated the significance of the burden of proof, and the need for a body able to initiate and take charge of proceedings before the courts.
+A comparative analysis of this subject demonstrated the significance of the burden of proof, and the need for a body able to initiate and take charge of proceedings before the courts.

-- 2. Policy to promote equal opportunities cannot be effective unless it tackles problems at the root.
+12. Policy to promote equal opportunities cannot be effective unless it tackles problems at the root.
 For this reason, action in the area of education and training is fundamental, particularly with regard to their adaptation to economic and social change.
 At Community level, a number of decisions and guidelines concerning principles have been adopted in these areas.
-In addition, the experience of operations carried out by the European Social Fund and CEDEFOP provide significant material for consideration regarding the continuation and development of action in this field. - 3.
-Although the aim of Directive 76/207/EEC of 9 February 1976 is to implement the principle of equal treatment particularly with regard to employment - i.e. to all jobs or posts, whatever the sector or activity, and to all levels of the occupational hierarchy - women remain largely confined to traditional occupations at fairly low levels.
+In addition, the experience of operations carried out by the European Social Fund and the European Centre for the Development of Vocational Training (Cedefop) provide significant material for consideration regarding the continuation and development of action in this field.

+13. Although the aim of the Council Directive of 9 February 1976 is to implement the principle of equal treatment, particularly with regard to employment - i.e. to all jobs or posts, whatever the sector of activity, and to all levels of the occupational hierarchy - women remain largely confined to traditional occupations at fairly low levels.